pimcore/pimcore-cli/doc/pimcore_5_migration.md

 # there is no need to call it after a filesystem migration as it is implicitely called
 $ pimcore.phar pimcore5:config:fix var/config/system.php

+# update controllers (make sure you check what has been changed!)
+# controller files need to be moved manually, but there is no name changing involved as with views
+$ pimcore.phar pimcore5:controllers:fix src/AppBundle/Controller

 # rename view scripts (pass -m option to move files instead of copying them)
 $ pimcore.phar pimcore5:views:rename legacy/website/views/scripts app/Resources/views